The simplified Bardina equations on two-dimensional closed manifolds: Geometrical and analytical setting

 \subsection{Two-dimensional closed manifolds and functional spaces}

-Consider the $2$-dimensional closed manifolds $M$ imbedded in $\mathbb{R}^3$.
+Let $M$ be a $2$-dimensional closed manifold embedded in $\mathbb{R}^3$.
 We denote by $TM$ the set of tangent vector fields on $M$ and by $(TM)^{\bot}$ the set of normal vector fields.
 Following \cite{Il1990,Il1988,Il1994}, we define the two operators

 in a neighbourhood of $M$ in $\mathbb{R}^3$: \begin{definition} Let $u$ be a smooth vector field on $M$ with values in $TM$, and let $\vec{\psi}$ be a smooth vector field on $M$ with values in $(TM)^\bot$, i.e. $\vec{\psi} = \psi\vec{n}$, where $\vec{n}$ is the outward unit normal vector to $M$ and $\psi$ is a smooth scalar function.
 We then identify the vector field $\vec{\psi}$ with the scalar function $\psi$.
 Let $\hat u$ and $\hat\psi$ be smooth extensions of $u$ and $\psi$ into a neighbourhood of $M$ in $\mathbb{R}^3$ such that $\hat{u}|_{M}=u$ and $\hat{\psi}|_{M}=\psi$.
 For $x \in M$ and $y\in \mathbb{R}^3$, we define